vanokhin/sunrise/README.md

 ##### Quick start

-Open example-plugin.php and modify the code as you want.
+Open file _plugin-example.php_ and modify the code as you want.
 Detailed documentation will be added in closest future.
 Use native WordPress functions to get and update created options - get_option( $id ), update_option( $id, 'new value' )

 ##### Useful links